vLeov/php-chess/docs/read-moves.md

 1.e4 c5 2.Nf3 $1 d6 3.d4 cxd4 4.Nxd4 $48 Nf6 $113
 ```

-NAGs can be removed by passing the false value to the second argument of the `filtered()` method.
+Comments and NAGs can be removed by passing the `false` value to the first and second arguments of the `filtered()` method.

 ```php
 echo $sanPlay->getSanMovetext()->filtered($comments = true, $nags = false);